July 7, 2021

 If a recruiter smells a lie, they are not going to waste time investigating.
 They will simply move on.

-Dates are important.
+Dates also matter.
 If a recruiter contacts your former employer, one of the first details they will ask about is when you started and when you left.

 Let's assume John took six months off to care for his newborn when his wife went back to work.
 He doesn't like how it seems he was unemployed for six months.
 So, in his online profile, he stretches the dates in between jobs a little to cover the gap.